MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 The network resource group, contains core components such as [network security groups](/azure/virtual-network/network-security-groups-overview) (NSG), Azure [Network Watcher](/azure/network-watcher/network-watcher-monitoring-overview), and virtual network.
 All of these services are deployed into a single resource group.
 As part of the deployment, the virtual network of a data landing zone is [automatically peered with the data management landing zone's VNet](../eslz-network-topology-and-connectivity.md) and the [connectivity subscription's VNet](../../../ready/landing-zone/index.md).

-### Monitoring for Azure databricks workspaces
+### Monitoring for Azure Databricks workspaces

-This resource group is optional and should only be deploy with Azure Databricks.
+This resource group is optional and would only be deploy with Azure Databricks.

 :::image type="content" source="../images/data-landing-zone-monitoring-rg.png" alt-text="Diagram of data landing zone monitoring resource group.":::